adolfousier/neura-spark-listener-chatbot-ui/README.md

 - **Message Streaming**: Real-time message streaming for a responsive chat experience
 - **Responsive Design**: Works smoothly on desktop and mobile devices
 - **Customizable Settings**: Adjust parameters like temperature, model selection, and more
+- **Auto-fit Input**: The chat input field automatically expands as you type, providing a comfortable writing experience while maintaining a clean interface.

 ## Comming Soon
 - Messages Token Counter: Displays the number of tokens used in each message.